fgoulding/project-oumora/project-oumora/Characters/NPCs/Splintered Waters/Splintered Waters.md

-Original Boat that Iman is on
+Original Boat that Yesrie is on

 Home vessel of the Splintered Pirates